zhou100/JAFIO-FRA-Zambia/Readme.md

 ## Data and Code for replication

-### Effects of Stock holding policy on Maize Prices: Evidence from Zambia
+### Effects of Stockholding policy on Maize Prices: Evidence from Zambia

 Yujun Zhou, Kathy Baylis